The Perfect 3 Days on Maui Itinerary for Your First Visit

 Soaking up the rays on golden beaches, snorkeling with sea turtles, chasing waterfalls, wandering bamboo forests — yes, it’s all possible with just 3 days on Maui.
 If you’re looking to balance island adventures with some laid-back beach hopping, this is the Maui guide for you.

 This 3 day Maui itinerary includes secret beaches, heart-pumping cliffside drives and everything in-between.
-Plus, we’ve included practical advice for planning your first visit and ideas for how to spend any extra time on the island.
+Plus, I’ve included practical advice for planning your first visit and ideas for how to spend any extra time on the island.

 Keep scrolling for an action-packed 3 days in Maui, and read to the bottom for tips like where to stay and what you MUST remember to pack.